bookerzzz/rendr/README.md

 rendr [--global(-g)='{"GlobalKey":"GlobalValue"}'] path/to/data.json path/to/template.tmpl path/to/output/dir/filename.ext
 ```

-You may also use data values from the data.json file entries so if you data contains
+You may also use data values from the data.json file entries so if your data contains
 ```js
 [
   {